Plactrix/TokoVoIP_v2/README.md

 • Create an external program so you can connect to toko's radio frequencies (Useful for things such as dispatchers)\
 • Make the blocking screen toggle-able in the config\
 • Completely recode the TS3 Plugin to use more modern modules\
-• Remove NUI voice text and move it to DrawText, or further just optimize it\
 • Completely add a config option for if you want to use client-sided radio clicks or server-sided ones\
 • Rewrite ws_server with updated dependencies\
-• Completely redo and organize the config.lua\
 • Change default talk ranges in FiveM script config.lua\
 • Rework the connection pop up screen